rk-ak/gd-scrape-eff/README.md

 Second, it cleans the extracted reviews for further analysis like sentiment analysis and NLP - natural language processing.

-The R scripts for the above tasks are provided in two separate files.
+The R scripts for the above tasks are provided in two separate files - Extract.R and then NLP.R resectively.